The Boss Becomes a Dashboard

 The person may still have a human supervisor.
 But the supervisor increasingly sees the worker through a dashboard, and the worker increasingly experiences management as alerts, scores, nudges, schedules, rankings, automated warnings, task queues, and opaque thresholds.
 The boss does not disappear.
 The boss becomes software plus policy plus data rights plus a human manager who may not understand the system well enough to contest it.

 This is why algorithmic management matters for the AI transition.
 It is not simply "AI taking jobs."
 It is AI and software changing the texture of jobs that remain.
 A worker may keep the job while losing discretion, bargaining power, privacy, pacing control, explanation, or the ordinary dignity of being judged by someone who can hear context.
+The broader legal and governance surface is the one mapped in AI in Employment.

 What the Tools Do

 The OECD defines algorithmic management broadly: software, sometimes AI-powered, that fully or partially automates managerial tasks.
-Its 2025 employer survey covered more than 6,000 firms in France, Germany, Italy, Japan, Spain, and the United States.
+Its 2025 employer survey covered more than 6,000 mid-level managers in France, Germany, Italy, Japan, Spain, and the United States.
 The categories are mundane and revealing: allocating schedules, assigning tasks or clients, monitoring work time, speed, location, calls, emails, fatigue, safety, setting targets, rewarding performance, sanctioning poor performance, and maintaining leaderboards.

 That list is the anatomy of the model-mediated boss.
 It instructs, monitors, evaluates, rewards, and disciplines.